-Perhaps its two most important features, it will have a fully accessible milky way (between 200 and 400 billion stars); not only that, every star, planet, moon, asteroid and ship will be to scale.
-This means you can land on a planet, then go to its moon without any loading screen, and they will all be as massive as the Earth and its moon is.
+Perhaps its two most important features, it would have had a fully accessible milky way (between 200 and 400 billion stars); not only that, every star, planet, moon, asteroid and ship will be to scale.
+This means you could land on a planet, then go to its moon without any loading screen, and they would all be as massive as the Earth and its moon is.

 The method was used in the early days of gaming to be able to store large amounts of levels into the very small storage spaces available at the time; with time (and bigger storing devices), the method has mostly fallen out of use by the mainstream gaming industry, as they could afford to take up more space.

 The coding is being handled by a single man, Flavien Brebion; however, numerous contributors make concepts, 3D models, sound effects, music, or other art assets for the game.

 "The Quest for Earth" is the current subtitle, but it will change as the story progresses.

 Not to be confused for the tabletop miniatures wargame Infinity.

 However, the game was canceled after years in limbo, and its engine will be put to use in a much more reasonably sized space combat game, set inside a single solar system, titled Infinity: Battlescape.